AreelKhan/pv-pipeline/README.md

 ### I learned how to:
 - extract data from an S3 bucket using boto3
 - load data into BigQuery
 - configure a BigQuery table partition
 - design a database schema
 - set up an Airflow environment
-- use Spark
 - set up a Spark session
 - write PySpark code